redCOMPONENT-COM/redCORE/manual/en-US/chapters/webservices/xml_file.md

 `authorizationNeeded` is used to separate operations that require permissions to be used and those that do not need authorization.
 This is mainly used for `site` tasks or documentation.

+`dataMode` can be model, helper or table.
+Default is model.
+If you use "table" then `tableName` attribute must be set.
+If it is set to "helper" it will run operation on webservice helper class (that is shipped with webservice).

 `authorization` is used to check permission if system is using Joomla ACL for authorization of operations.

-`fromHelper` can be used to switch from calling the function in helper file (that is shipped with webservice).
-Default is set to False.

 `optionName` is used to add include path to model and table classes.
 Include paths will depend if you set `isAdminClass` to true or not.

-`className` is the name used when creating object.
+`modelClassName` is the name used when creating object.
 By default it will be instanced using `optionName` and webservice `name` identifier.
 If your class name is different than Joomla default naming convention then you can set it directly to this attribute (Ex. `ContactModelContact`)

-`classPath` is the direct path to your model class.
+`modelClassPath` is the direct path to your model class.
 If you set this attribute to specific php file, it will be included before creating new instance of the object.

 `isAdminClass` is set to False by default.
 If you set it to True it will load model from the `administrator` client and it will include paths to the admin models.